Kray twins: Arrest, prosecution and imprisonment

 Detective Chief Superintendent Leonard "Nipper" Read of Scotland Yard was promoted to the Murder Squad and his first assignment was to bring down the Kray twins.
 During the first half of 1964, Read had been investigating their activities but publicity and official denials of Ron's relationship with Boothby made the evidence that he collected useless.
 Read went after the twins again in 1967 but frequently came up against the East End "wall of silence" which discouraged anyone from providing information to the police.
 They were represented in court by Nemone Lethbridge.

 By the end of 1967 Read had built up enough evidence against the Krays.
 Early in 1968, the Krays employed Alan Bruce Cooper who sent Paul Elvey to Glasgow to buy explosives for a car bomb.
-Elvey was a radio engineer who put Radio Sutch on the air in 1964, later renamed Radio City.
+Elvey was a radio engineer who put the pirate radio station Radio Sutch on the air in 1964, later renamed Radio City.
 After police detained him in Scotland, he confessed to being involved in three murder attempts.
 The evidence was weakened by Cooper, who claimed that he was an agent for the US Treasury Department investigating links between the American Mafia and the Kray gang.
 The attempted murders were his attempt to put the blame on the Krays.

 Eventually Scotland Yard decided to arrest the Krays on the evidence already collected, in the hope that other witnesses would be forthcoming once the Krays were in custody.
-On 8 May 1968 the Krays and 15 other members of the Firm were arrested.
+On 8 May 1968 the Krays and 15 members of the Firm were arrested.
 Exceptional measures were used to stop collusion between the accused.
 Nipper Read then secretly interviewed each of the arrested and offered each member of the Firm a deal if they testified against the others.
-Donoghue told the twins directly that he was not prepared to be cajoled into pleading guilty, to the anger of the twins.
+Reggie Kray's right-hand man, Albert Donoghue, told the twins directly that he was not prepared to be cajoled into pleading guilty, to the anger of the twins.
 He then informed Read via his mother that he was ready to cooperate.